TechWorksHub/ManySecured-D3DB/README.md

 ## How to add a new D3 claim

+For contributing changes to code, please see [CONTRIBUTING.md](./CONTRIBUTING.md).

 1. Start a new branch.
 2. Within the `manufacturers folder` folder, create the claim files for the manufacturers products.
 If you organisae your files into subdirectories they will be recuresed into automatically at compile time.
 3. Add a YAML file with the details for your D3 spec.
 See